isomerpages/moe-standrewssec/_co-curricular-activities/Sports & Games/Hockey.md

 variant: tiptap
 ---
 <h2>Hockey</h2>
-<p>Hockey isn’t just a sport at St Andrew’s School (Secondary); it’s a passion,
+<p>Hockey isn’t just a sport at St Andrew’s; it’s a passion, a tradition,
-a tradition, and a healthy way of life.
+and a healthy way of life.
 It builds teamwork, resilience, and leadership skills that extend beyond the pitch.
 Players learn to push their limits, work together, and develop a winning mindset, both on and off the hockey pitch.</p>
-<h4>Our Programe</h4>
+<h4>Our Programme</h4>
 <p>At St Andrew’s School (Secondary), we take pride in our hockey programme,
 offering opportunities for all skill levels.
 From our beginner development squads to our competitive National School Games (NSG) teams, we focus on